judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/EXAM.md

 ## Question 2: Scheduling

+**Notes/order**: <span style="color:pink">Two parts, metrics, simple process model, Scheduling policies.</span>

 Has two parts: Policy to pick which process to run and mechanism to switch to that process.

-Non-preemptive (non-cooperative) schedulers switch only when a process is blocked or terminated, and preemptive (non-cooperative) schedulers switch even when the process is ready to continue.
+Non-preemptive schedulers switch only when a process is blocked or terminated, and preemptive schedulers switch even when the process is ready to continue.
 CPU generates periodic timer interrupts and then the OS checks if the current process has run for too long.

 #### Metrics for scheduling (turnaround time, response time)

-Tires to optimize:
+Tries to optimize:

 - Max: Utilization (Fraction of time CPU is used)
 - Min average: Turnaround time (Time from process arrival to completion)